This article further clarifies the use of hyphens using examples sent to us by you, our subscribers.

 - Fred was applauded for his behind-the-scenes efforts to raise the capital necessary to launch the company.

 - Our long-range plan included several company-specific marketing strategies.

 - Home-based educational services are provided to children on a case-by-case basis.

-- The play was well-rehearsed by a troupe of extremely professional actors.
-[Hyphen was deleted after “extremely.”]
+- The play was well rehearsed by a troupe of extremely professional actors.
+[Hyphens were deleted after “well” and “extremely.”]

 ©2001 Get It Right.
 Revised 2019.